duglin/xreg-github/README.md

 - create an UpdateDefaultVersion func in resource.go to move it from http logic
 - support ?export  /export
 - test xref more
+  - in particular PATCH on an xref resource where body doesn't have xref
 - support readonly - remove resource.readonly
 - remove "readonly" attribute from model Resources, add to Resource
 - format is optional in schema spec